astronomer/docs/astro/configure-idp.md

 19. Assign yourself to Astro from Ping Identity.
 See [Editing a user](https://docs.pingidentity.com/r/en-us/pingone/p1_t_edituser?section=gnn1564020489010).

-20. Return to the Cloud UI.
+20. Return to the Astro UI.
 In the configuration screen for your SAML connection, configure the following values:

     - **Identity Provider Single Sign-on URL**: Enter the value you copied from the **Single Sign-on Service** field.
     - **X.509 Certificate**: Enter the X.509 Certificate that you downloaded.